 All staff should be aware of their duty to raise concerns, where they exist, about the management of child protection, which may include the attitudes or actions of colleagues.
-If it becomes necessary to consult outside the school, they should speak in the first instance, to the Area Education Officer / Designated Officer (formally known as LADO) following the whistleblowing policy.
+If it becomes necessary to consult outside the school, they should speak in the first instance, to the Area Education Officer / DO following the whistleblowing policy.